 Before driving a loaded vehicle, confirm that you do not exceed the Gross Vehicle Weight Rating (GVWR) or the Gross Axle Weight Rating (GAWR) for your vehicle.
 Both the GVWR and GAWR are located on the F.M.V.S.S./C.M.V.S.S. certification label.
 See "Measurement of weights" later in this section.
-Do not exceed the load limit of your vehicle shown as "The combined weight of occupants and cargo" on the Tire and Loading Information label (if so equipped).
-Do not exceed the number of occupants shown as "Seating Capacity" on the Tire and Loading Information label (if so equipped).
+Do not exceed the load limit of your vehicle shown as "The combined weight of occupants and cargo" on the Tire and Loading Information label.
+Do not exceed the number of occupants shown as "Seating Capacity" on the Tire and Loading Information label.